 Of Doist's 100 fantastic remote workers lies a small and mighty illustration team.
 To add some flair to the #AskDoist campaign, and continue the 90s sitcom flavor, I worked with our illustrators to create super shareable GIFs.
 These were used during #AskDoist week and beyond as we released weekly columns.

 I wanted to develop an interactive way to introduce some of our team without it being a standard talking (or waving) head.
-With a burst of 90s nostalgia came the sitcom intro theme concept.
+A conversation in a Twist thread lead to a burst of 90s nostalgia, and the concept of this video.

-I created a storyboard, sample video, and guidelines to send to teammates interested in sharing their lovely faces on the internet.
+I created a storyboard, sample video, and guidelines to send to teammates across the globe interested in sharing their lovely faces on the internet.
 This helped keep the video uniform.
-The video became the center of the campaign, and the baseline for all the following social media components used to market #AskDoist week.
+Soon, the video became the center of the campaign, and the baseline for all the following social media components used to market #AskDoist week.

 In an effort to break down the barriers and hesitations people may have towards remote and async work, we held Instagram takeovers and Twitter AMAs.
 We even had a giveaway for a 30 minute call with CEO Amir Salihefendic.